 - Google+ – Google+ is sometimes criticized as a social network, but it’s worth your attention.
 Because it’s run by the same company that basically rules the world of search marketing, you’ll get tremendous SEO value by staying active on the platform.
 Like Twitter, you can connect with other users without their explicit permission by adding them to your Circles—giving you more opportunities to connect over the long run.

-There are dozens of other social networks, and some are focused in specific industries.
-ActiveRain, for example, is geared towards real estate professionals.
+There are dozens of other social networks, and some are focused on specific industries.
+ActiveRain, for example, is geared toward real estate professionals.

 Find out what platforms exist in your industry and join in the discussion.

 When it comes time to seek new consulting or speaking gigs, you’re going to want to have a robust CV or portfolio to show off.
 If you have professional credentials, that’s a good place to start.

 But joining industry associations is also a great way to set yourself apart from the competition.
 There are also educational opportunities offered through professional membership groups, which provide you with even more credentials and certifications under your belt.

 There are a number of leadership-focused associations that can help you further your expertise in broad topic areas valuable across many industries:

 You should also look for regional associations and groups, such as The Boston Club, an association for women leaders in the Northeast.